ANCPLabOldenburg/ancpbids_documentation/book/write.md

 # Create a Derivative
 An important functionality of ancpBIDS is to write derivatives from the [in-memory graph](https://ancplaboldenburg.github.io/ancpbids_documentation/extra/inmemory.html) to your local disk.
 The examples in this page cover how to:
-1. Create a derivative in the memory graph.
+1. Create a derivative in the memory graph, with different folders and subfolders
-2. Create folders and subfolders.
-3. Create artifacts.
+2. Create artifacts.

 ## Create a Derivative in the Memory Graph